-It is situated 376 km south of the capital Yerevan and 73 km south of the administrative center Kapan.
-Meghri is divided into 2 neighborhoods: "Mets tagh" which means a large neighborhood and "Pokr Tagh" meaning a small neighborhood.
-The first one is located on the left bank of Meghri river in the western part of Meghri.
+It is situated 376 km south of the capital Yerevan and 73 km south of the administrative centre Kapan.
+Meghri is divided into 2 neighbourhoods: "Mets tagh" which is translated as “a large neighbourhood” and "Pokr Tagh" meaning a small neighbourhood.

 The city was founded in 906 by king Smbat I of Armenia.
 It was called Karchavan during the period of the Bagratid Kingdom of Armenia.
-Later, it was changed into Meghri, which is derived from the Armenian word meaning honey town.
+Later, it was renamed to Meghri, which is derived from the Armenian word meaning ‘honey town’.